usefulmove/comp/USAGE.md

 500
 ```

-Note that functions are most useful when combined with the file option.
+Note that functions are most useful when combined with the `-f` file option.
 The cube function can be defined and executed in a source file and passed to the comp command using the file option.
 ```
 ( cube.cm )
 ( note - comments are identified inside parentheses.